Nicolas-Maurer/Onitama_AlphaZero/README.md

 So, the output is represented by a 5 x 5 x 52 tensor.

 To be able to train a NN with two head we need a custom loss function.
 As mentionned in their paper, thye used a loss "that sums over mean-squared error and cross-entropy losses respectively"

+The main goal of the neural network is to fit the value and policy obtained by the Monte Carlo Tree Search (MCTS).

 # Monte Carlo Tree Search (MCTS)